 WELCOME TO PORTERS PARK GOLF CLUB A PREMIER PARKLAND COURSE SINCE 1899

-Porters Park is a classic parkland course that is picturesque, inspiring, challenging, and usually playable throughout the year.
-With its base of loam clay, sand and gravel, the course has a natural and remarkable ability to recover quickly from even the heaviest rain.
-As a result, we don't use temporary greens and tees and our course rarely closes.
+Inspiring and playable throughout the year, its base of loam clay, sand and gravel gives the course a natural and remarkable ability to recover quickly from the heaviest of rain.
+As a result, temporary greens and tees are never in use and our course rarely closes.

 The club has hosted regional Open Championship qualifying events on six occasions, is home to a number of prestigious amateur events, and is officially recognised by England Golf as one of Hertfordshire’s finest courses.

 Porters Park offers a true test of golf where thought, accuracy and course management form some of the essential ingredients for an enjoyable game.

 Visitors and societies are always welcome and the club can be contacted directly to discuss membership opportunities.

 The clubhouse combines modern high standards with tradition.
 Visitors have full use of changing and shower amenities, and thoughtfully stocked bars.
 Conference and wedding facilities are also well catered for by a team of experienced staff who provide an exceptional level of service.